jaseknighter/splnkr/README.md

 ### inputs/outputs
 settings for midi, crow, jf, and w/ are avaiable in the params menu.

-### amp/frequency detection
-after the wet signal is sent to the SuperCollider engine's bandpass filters, pitch and amplitude is tracked and sent back to norns, which passes the info to external devices (midi, crow, jf, w/) depending on their settings.

 ## credits
 * first and foremost, i'd like to thank [SPIKE the Percussionist](http://manipulate.net) for the tremendous amount of testing, feedback, and encouragement he provided as i was working to get this script ready to publish.